Support our Nonprofit Magazine!

 Amy is a full time mom and former teacher living in Massachusetts.
 She enjoys reading, running and playing with her kids.
 She strives to use her story of recovery to help others suffering with eating disorders.

-SITE DISCLAIMER: The opinions and information shared in this article or any other Content on our site may not represent that of Libero Network Society.
-We hold no liability for any harm that may incur from reading content on our site.
-Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.
+SITE DISCLAIMER: The opinions and information shared in any content on our site, social media, or YouTube channel may not represent that of Libero Network Society.
+We are not liable for any harm incurred from viewing our content.
+Always consult a medical professional before making any changes to your medication, activities, or recovery process.
 Libero does not provide emergency support.
 If you are in crisis, please call 1-800-784-2433 or another helpline or 911.